ShangShungFoundation/django-manage-it/README.md

 * Automatic incident resolution deadline evaluation based on user status
 * Tightly integrated with Assets Inventory app.
 * Incident submission
-* Automatic evaluation of incident priority based on impact and urgency metrics
 * Incident Follow Up - keep track of all changes of state and observations following incident
 * Change of status of incident triggers email notifications